 Nature has a way of putting things in perspective and helping us appreciate the world we live in.
 We've heard it so many times that getting outdoors for a hike, a bike, a camping trip, or anything else is medicine for the mind, body, and soul.
-It's important to remember that we share our Big Bear Lake wilderness areas with numerous native species.
+However, it's important to remember that we share our Big Bear Lake wilderness areas with numerous native species.

 You may spot critters like squirrels, chipmunks, and rabbits who pose little to no threat and are quick to scamper off at the sight of humans.
 Rarely, you may spot other wildlife like bears, mountain lions, and rattlesnakes who are equally averse to humans but can pose a danger if threatened or afraid.

 Remember these rules when enjoying wilderness areas:

 - Do Not Ever Feed Wild Animals (it's when animals stop fearing humans that dangerous accidents occur)

 - Do Not Ever Approach Wild Animals (or allow children to chase smaller creatures like rabbits, birds, etc.)

 - Do Not Leave Small Children and Pets Unattended

 - Do Not Hike/Bike/Camp Alone (especially at night)

 - Be Aware Of Your Surroundings At All Times

 - Know Where You're Hiking/Camping At Let Others Know Where You Are

 Spend some time learning about safe protocols when encountering wildlife in the forest!

 Rattlesnakes - As winter melts away and the warmer spring and summer months appear, rattlesnakes begin to make their way out of hibernation all around the Valley.
 It's important to understand that rattlesnakes are not naturally aggressive and don't seek out humans to attack.
 Most snake bites occur when the snake is handled, deliberately threatened, or stepped on.
 Many rattlers like to hide out under or near logs and rocks so be aware of your surroundings when stepping over these obstacles.